Overcome Objections in Sales: Close More Deals

 - Phased rollout: start with core route planning, dispatch visibility, and proof of completion.
 Add advanced reporting or custom workflows after adoption is proven.

-- Pilot team: launch with one branch, one manager, or one field group.
+- Pilot team: launch with one region, one manager, or one field group.

 - Success‑based expansion: define the expansion trigger before the pilot starts, including usage targets, review dates, and stakeholders.